The Trace Evidence Unit analyzes a broad spectrum of physical evidence including paint, glass, fibers, fire debris,

 There are five classes of low explosive mixtures that may be encountered in forensic cases involving explosions or bomb making.
 Black powder, black powder substitutes, flash powder, smokeless powder and other low explosive mixtures.
 Another type of explosive commonly encountered is an acid/foil type bomb where common household chemicals can be combined with aluminum foil to create a chemical reaction pressure type bomb.

 Through spot tests, extractions, microscopic examinations and instrumental analyses the trace unit can usually identify what type of explosive material was used in the manufacture of a suspected improvised explosive device.

 Other Areas of Analysis

-Other types of evidence encountered in the trace unit include duct tape, exploding bank dye packs, fireworks, plastics, some lubricants, household and industrial chemicals, building materials, cosmetics, ropes and cordage.
+Other types of evidence encountered in the trace unit include duct tape, bank security dye packs, plastics, building materials, ropes and cordage.